 - Move to a retirement community.
 Many offer one bedroom apartments at reasonable rates that still provide access to full schedules of activities and socialization opportunities.

-- Organize social activities on your own and include seniors who might be experiencing isolation or loneliness.
+- Organize social activities on your own and include seniors who might be experiencing isolation or loneliness such as a book club or art class.

 - Help maintain a sense of purpose by caring for a pet, church attendance or the pursuit of hobbies and interests.